ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 and requires only one argument: ``mask_out``: either ``landsea`` or ``ice``.

-This function requires a land ice area fraction `supplementary variable`_.
+This function requires a land ice area fraction `ancillary variable`_.
-The supplementary variable ``sftgif`` should be attached to the main dataset as described in :ref:`supplementary_variables`.
+This supplementary variable ``sftgif`` should be attached to the main dataset as described in :ref:`supplementary_variables`.

 .. deprecated:: 2.8.0